moq-wg/moq-transport/draft-ietf-moq-transport.md

-To give an example of how an applications might uses this data model, consider the` example of application sending a high and low resolution video using a a codec with temporal scalability.
+To give an example of how an applications might uses this data model, consider the` example of application sending a high and low resolution video using a codec with temporal scalability.
 Each resolution would be sent as a separate track to allow the subscriber to pick the appropriate resolution given the display environment and bandwidth network available.
 Each "group of pictures" in the video would be sent as a group as the first frame of the "group of pictures" is needed to decode the later ones.
 This allows the client to join at the logical points where they can get the information to decode the stream.
 The temporal layers would be sent as separate sub groups to allow the priority mechanism to favour the base layer if there was not enough bandwidth for the enhancement layer.
-Each frame of video on a given layer would be sent as the payload in a single object.
+Each frame of video on a given layer would be sent as a single object.

 ## Objects {#model-object}